 Old man's beard

-- Leaves have a dull surface and often have a jagged (serrated) edge.
+- Leaves have a dull surface.

 - Leaves are usually in groups of three, but occasionally in groups of six.